Build sites for SharePoint

 Publishing websites in SharePoint 2013 are optimized for mobile development.
 You can define channels for one or more devices (device channels) and assign an alternate master page for each channel, giving it unique structural elements, or chrome.
 You can choose to include or exclude portions of any page layout in a channel, and preview how mobile channel design is progressing while it's being developed.

 Managed metadata capabilities introduced in Microsoft SharePoint Server 2010 are improved and extended in SharePoint 2013 for better performance, easier access through the user interface, and taxonomy-driven navigation—called managed navigation.
 You can use managed navigation or navigation based on the SharePoint website structure—called structured navigation—to build your site navigation.
 To learn more about managed navigation, see Managed metadata and navigation in SharePoint 2013 and Managed navigation in SharePoint 2013.

-SharePoint 2013 offers the following new content publishing features that enable you to develop publishing sites that support new, more flexible, and more complex topologies and scenarios.
+SharePoint 2013 offers the following new content publishing features that enable you to develop publishing sites that support more flexible, more accessible, and more complex topologies and scenarios.